alexey-sveshnikov/ansible-aptly-role/README.md

 Aptly
 ========

-Aptly is a brilliant software for creating both your own debian repositories and official repository mirrors with git-like snapshot management.
+Aptly is a brilliant software for creating both your own Debian repositories and official repository mirrors with git-like snapshot management.
 This role helps you to install aptly and setup your own repository with nginx as web server.

 Notes
 =====

-1. This role is tested on Ubuntu 14.04 (Trusty) and aptly 0.8 only (the latest as for 01 Dec 2014).
+1. This role is tested on Ubuntu 14.04 (Trusty) and aptly 0.9.1 only (the latest as of 13 Mar 2015).
 Patches for other distributions and versions are welcome.
 1. This role configures aptly as your own repository server only.
-If you need a mirror, you can use this role to install aptly, but you stil need to configure mirrors by yourself.
+If you need a mirror, you can use this role to install aptly, but you still need to configure mirrors by yourself.

 Requirements
 ------------

-You need a GPG public/private keys pair to sign your repository.
+You need a GPG public/private key pair to sign your repository.

-Use the following shell commands to obtain your own keys pair:
+Use the following shell commands to obtain your own key pair:

     $ sudo apt-get install gnupg
     $ gpg --gen-key